 Who could be insulted by it

-The following places and people from these cultures take offense to an okay hand symbol:
+People from Greece may take offense to an okay hand symbol.

 Who could be threatened by it